Technical Avoidance and Its Impact on Thai Tech

 Fast forward: our tech job landscape

-The result is familiar: people directing implementation without having to carry the cost of executing it.
+People end up directing implementation without having to carry the cost of executing it.

 • “Developers will be replaced by AI”